 You may also want to run

 scan-build --help to see all the options available.
-It is possible to selectively enable and disable individual analyzers, for example.
+For example, it is possible to selectively enable and disable individual analyzers.

 Analyzing the output